Busy life of mothers

 Being a mum I have become so consumed in daily life and I asked myself, “When was the last time I pampered myself, away from the daily dramas of finding school socks in the morning, or settling little ones after a long school day to sit, relax and give back to myself?”
 I do not remember!

 In many Asian countries the ritual of bathing feet in essential oils and flower petal is common.
 For us in the west it sounds exotic.
 It can be very simple to introduce the exotic ritual of pampering into our hectic daily lives.
 Put aside ½ an hour aside a week to self-pamper with a homemade face masks and a foot soak.
 Do it alone or together with your friends or partner.
 Enjoy a fruit or cheese platter, a glass of wine or herbal tea – whatever takes your fancy.
-It is not about being puritan but about enjoyment, about giving to yourself.
+It is not about being puritan but about enjoyment, it is about giving to yourself.

 Stress and tension age us.
 They line our face in the form of wrinkles.
 If we look in the mirror and pull our stress face or anger face or sad face we are using muscles that crease the skin.
 Over time the creases turn into wrinkles.
 A weekly pampering ritual with mei gui hua ( Chinese tea rose) will help with beautifying the skin, by giving yourself some me time, sit and take a few deep breaths and relax your face.